‘ROGUE ONE: A STAR WARS STORY’

 ‘Rogue One’ is set between ‘Star Wars: Episode III – Revenge of the Sith’ and ‘Star Wars: Episode IV – A New Hope’.
 It takes place when the ‘Star Wars’ galaxy is under the oppression of the Galactic Empire and has a group of rebels on a special mission to recover the plans of the Death Star weapon.

-Like I did with ‘The Force Awakens’ in 2015, I waited to see ‘Rogue One’ after Christmas 2016 after the hype building up to its release.
+Like I did with ‘The Force Awakens’ in 2015, I waited to see ‘Rogue One’ after Christmas 2016 with the hype building up to its release.
 Thankfully I saw it just in time before 2016 ended.
-Seeing ‘Rogue One’ at the cinema was a happy experience for me, since this did feel like a classic ‘Star Wars’ movie.
+Seeing ‘Rogue One’ at the cinema was a happy experience for me, since it did feel like a classic ‘Star Wars’ movie.

 The action sequences are impressive in this movie as well as the story and the characters.
-There’s a lot of dramatic moments going on in this movie, as well as presenting a world that feels rather gritty with the Rebel Alliance fighting back against the Galactic Empire and stealing the Death Star’s plans.
+There are a lot of dramatic moments going on in this movie as well as presenting a world that feels rather gritty with the Rebel Alliance fighting back against the Galactic Empire and stealing the Death Star’s plans.